soechitkaung/html-template/README.md

 # Remote Template

-This is Sample files for Bootstrap, AngularJS &amp; etc.
+This is Sample files for Bootstrap.

 All the required file (css, js, font) are live.